miklevin/MikeLev.in/_posts/2025-07-09-ai-strange-loop-git-recovery.md

 they know us because it is purely the processing of all that sprung from our collective minds as words that trained them.
 They don't have an endocrine system.
 They don't have fight-or-flight response.
 There's no lizard brain.
-One is tempted to day there's no emotion but that is not granular enough.
+One is tempted to say there's no emotion but that is not granular enough.
 There's none of the live-or-die taking the wrong step on the savanna, but they still "get it".